-In March 2010, the international humanitarian organization Médecins Sans Frontières (Doctors Without Borders, MSF) discovered an outbreak of lead poisoning in remote villages in Zamfara State, Nigeria.
-More than 17,000 people were severely poisoned and 400-500 children died as a result of soil lead contamination associated with artisanal gold mining/processing in residential compounds.
-In 2015, An estimated 30 children died during the initial lead poisoning outbreak in Niger State.
-International organizations collaborated with Nigerian health authorities and local civil and traditional governments to provide emergency medical, environmental, technical, and public health response.
+In March 2010, Médecins Sans Frontières (Doctors Without Borders, MSF) discovered an outbreak of acute lead poisoning in remote villages of Zamfara State, Nigeria.
+More than 17,000 people were poisoned and 400 children died as a result of soil lead contamination associated with artisanal and small-scale gold mining (ASGM) activities.
+In 2015, 30 children died during a similar lead poisoning outbreak in neighboring Niger State.
+TIFO and other international organizations collaborated with Nigerian civil and traditional governments to implement an environmental health response.

-Remediation activities were modeled on U.S. Environmental Protection Agency “Superfund” protocols.
-Post-cleanup activities include medical treatment in MSF-run clinics, monitoring the sustainability of the remediation, and implementation of safer mining practices.
+Remediation activities were modeled on US EPA “Superfund” protocols.
+Post-cleanup activities include medical treatment in MSF clinics, monitoring the sustainability of the remediation, and implementation of safer mining practices.
 The epidemic has been characterized as unprecedented, and the ensuing cleanup one of the largest and most comprehensive ever undertaken by an African government.

 Remediating the villages presented numerous resource, logistic, cultural, institutional, and technical challenges.
-The cleanup evolved from an emergency response initially directed largely by international personnel to a multi-disciplinary program carried out by Nigerian federal, state, and local governments employing village workers.
+The cleanup evolved from an emergency response initially directed by international personnel to a multi-disciplinary program carried out by Nigerian federal, state, and local governments.
+Scroll down for more information.

 Source of Lead Poisoning

-The source of the epidemic was artisanal gold mining that became prolific in 2009-10 in Zamfara State and in 2015 in Niger State.
-For several months preceding the outbreaks, ore processing was conducted at numerous sites within the villages.
-Ore crushing, washing, and gold recovery were undertaken within homes to utilize women’s labor.
-During the rapid increase in mining activities, a dangerous gold ore exceeding 10% lead was introduced.
-In Zamfara in April 2010, with death and illness prevalent, the local Emirates ordered a temporary suspension of artisanal ore processing and later required that all operations be moved outside the villages.
-However, extremely hazardous waste and contaminated soils remained in the residences and communal areas.
+The lead poisoning outbreak was caused by artisanal and small-scale gold mining (ASGM).
+For several months preceding the Zamfara and Niger outbreaks, ore processing was conducted at sites within the villages, including inside homes to utilize women’s labor.
+Though these communities had been involved in ASGM for generations, the introduction of a new ore exceeding 10% proved fatal.
+In Zamfara in April 2010, with death and illness prevalent, the local Emirates ordered a temporary suspension of ASGM and later required that all operations be moved outside the villages.
+However, extremely contaminated soils remained in the residences and communal areas.

-Niger State characterization occurred in 2015 and remediation was funded and implemented the following year.
+Niger State characterization occurred in 2015 and remediation was funded and implemented by the Nigerian government the following year.
 Two villages (Ungwar Kawo and Ungwar Magiro) with a combined population of 2500 were remediated.
 In total, 69 homes and 60 communal areas in the two villages were remediated, allowing children to receive life-saving chelation therapy.

 The unprecedented outbreak and subsequent response demonstrate that, given sufficient political will and modest investment, the world’s most challenging environmental health crises can be addressed and resolved within the capabilities of host countries.